By Tony Attwood

 Leicester were currently in 15th at the time of the game, but eight of their 11 victories in the league had come at Filbert Street, and so the nerves among supporters (if not the players) continued.
 Jones dropped out at number 4 and Seddon came back, Preedy retaining his place in goal.

 The result was a spectacular 7-2 away win, which took Arsenal back to the top of the league.
 Lambert got three, Bastin two, and Jack and Hulme one each.
 It meant Lambert had scored seven in three matches, and Arsenal had scored seven twice and nine once in three of the last five games.
+The decision to stay with Lambert as the centre forward – established through the cup run last season – was now fully vindicated.

 But then, just to show that consistency was not what they were about, Arsenal now back at the top of the league proceeded to draw their next match against ninth placed Sheffield Utd, something that must have pleased second placed Sheffield Wednesday, who were also only able to draw 2-2 away to Bolton.

-In fact Sheffield Wednesday were about to embark on one of those collapses that often separates out the challengers at this time of year, as the Bolton game was followed by three consecutive defeats.
+In fact Sheffield Wednesday were about to embark on one of those collapses that often separates out the challengers at this time of year, as for them the Bolton game was followed by three consecutive defeats.
 Aston Villa, who themselves had only won three games in eight through December and January, were now putting their own positive run together of eight straight wins, which included some extraordinary results such as an 8-1 against Middlesbrough on 31 January and 6-1 against Huddersfield away on 7 February.

 The main cause of the failure to win against Sheffield Utd however was another injury to Lambert which had been sustained in the Leicester win and which kept him out of the side for five games.
-Jack took over at number 9 and Brain did his usual deputy job at inside right.
-Also Parker, who had also been injured against Leicester, missed his first game allowing Cope to get his one and only game of the season against Sheffield Utd.
+Jack took over again at number 9 and Brain did his usual deputy job at inside right.
+Parker, who had also been injured against Leicester, missed his first game allowing Cope to get his one and only game of the season against Sheffield Utd.

 Thus there were injuries, but Arsenal were top of the league once more and on 14 February at home to Derby, winning 6-3, the goals coming from a Bastin hattrick, James, Hulme and Jack.